10 affordable lake vacations for money-savvy travelers

 The view from the back patio overlooking Lake Travis at a Spicewood rental.

-Best for adventure seekers and nightlife lovers
+Best for: Adventure seekers and nightlife lovers

 9. Lake Travis, Texas